acdh-oeaw/VELD_example_repos/README.md

 ### How to play around

 The repos were implemented with the following tools and versions.
-Other versions were not tried out.
+Other versions were not tried out, but unless they are ancient, older versions should work nicely too.

 - git: `2.34.1`
 - docker: `24.0.3`